 \textbf{Show, Attend and Tell}: Xu~\etal~\cite{xu2015show} introduced two types of attentions to attend to specific image regions for generating a sequence of captions aligned with the image using LSTM~\cite{zaremba2014recurrent}.
 They used two types of attention: hard attention and soft attention.
 Hard attention is applied to the latent variable after assigning multinoulli distribution to learn the likelihood of $log p(y|a)$, where $a$ is the latent variable.
-By using multinoulli distribution and reducing the variance of the estimator, they trained their model by maximizing a variational lower bound as pointed out in \cite{mnih2014recurrent, ba2015multiple} provided that attentions sum to $1$ at every point \ie $\sum_i \alpha_{ti} = 1$, where $\alpha$ refers to attentions scores.
+By using multinoulli distribution and reducing the variance of the estimator, they trained their model by maximizing a variational lower bound as pointed out in \cite{mnih2014recurrent, ba2015multiple} provided that attentions sum to $1$ at every point, \ie, $\sum_i \alpha_{ti} = 1$, where $\alpha$ refers to attentions scores.
 For soft attention, they used softmax to generate the attention scores, but for $p(s_t|a)$ as in \cite{baldi2014dropout}, where $s_t$ is the extracted feature at this step.
-The training of soft attention is easily done by normal backpropagation and to minimize the negative log-likelihood of $-\log(p(y|a))+\sum_i(1 - \sum_t\alpha_{ti})^2$.
+The training of soft attention is easily done by normal back-propagation and to minimize the negative log-likelihood of $-\log(p(y|a))+\sum_i(1 - \sum_t\alpha_{ti})^2$.
 This model achieved the benchmark for visual captioning at the time as it paved the way for visual attention to progress.

 \textbf{Kalman Filtering Attention}: Liu~\etal identified two main limitations that hinder using attention in various fields where there is insufficient learning or history~\cite{kalman}.
-These issues are 1) object's attention for input queries is covered by past training; and 2) conventional attentions do not encode hierarchical relationships between similar queries.
+These issues are 1) the object's attention for input queries is covered by past training, and 2) conventional attentions does not encode hierarchical relationships between similar queries.
 To address these issues, they proposed the use of Kalman filter attention.
-Moreover, KFAtt-freq to capture the homogeneity of the same queries, correcting the bias towards frequent queries.
+Moreover, KFAtt-freq captures the homogeneity of the same queries, correcting the bias towards frequent queries.